 Straw or felt?
 White, brown, blue, purple, red or iridescent?
-Just in time for the Fort Worth Stock Show & Rodeo, here are a dozen places to buy a cowboy hat in Cowtown.
+Here are a dozen places to buy a cowboy hat in Cowtown.

 Barbara’s Custom Hats features the most amazing gallery of hats in every shape and color imaginable.
 Whether you’re shopping for fashion or purpose, it’s worth a browse here.
 Their website also features a great primer in choosing and taking care of your hats.

 The Best Hat Store will work with you on budget, material, and shape.
 They stock thousands of hats on-site so it’s likely you’ll walk out with one that looks and feels great.
 They’ll also help reshape an aging felt hat that’s seen better days.